hhvm/user-documentation/admin-deploy.md

    $ eb init
    ```

-8. Rebase your repo to get the lastest and greatest changes; do a full composer rebuild... e.g., just in case new classes were added for testing.
+## General Starting Point

-**NOTE**: This is first step you will need to do for future pushes from the same checkout.
+1. Rebase your repo to get the lastest and greatest changes; do a full composer rebuild... e.g., just in case new classes were added for testing.

    ```
    # or another branch name instead of origin/master, if applicable